theialab/radfoam/README.md

     git clone --recursive https://github.com/theialab/radfoam

-You will need a Linux environment with Python 3.10 or newer, as well as version 12.x of the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+You will need a Linux environment with Python 3.10 or newer, as well as version 12.x of the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) and a CUDA-compatible GPU of Compute Capability 7.0 or higher.
 Please ensure that your installation method for CUDA places `nvcc` in your `PATH`.
 The following instructions were tested with Ubuntu 24.04.

 After installing the CUDA Toolkit and initializing your python virtual environment, install PyTorch 2.3 or newer.
 For example, with CUDA 12.1: